BitTim/CC-Scripts/docs/apps/essentia/controller.rst

 servedAspects
 ^^^^^^^^^^^^^

-A list containing the names of all aspects this controller servers.
+A list containing the names of all aspects this controller serves.
 The order of aspects determines the local ID for each aspect.

 .. code-block:: lua